gkinsman/gkinsman.github.io/_posts/2019-01-14-Testing-Background-Services.md

  And then a version that we'll use for testing that allows us to `await` until

-    a) the test calls `Progress()` to allow the loop to continue, and
+1. the test calls `Progress()` to allow the loop to continue, and
-    b) the service continues execution until it hits the wait task again
+2. the service continues execution until it hits the wait task again

 {% highlight csharp %}
 public class ManualResetAwaiter : IResetAwaiter